 This publication addresses BAHXs used for boiling product oxygen at elevated pressures.
-The oxygen enters the BAHX as a subcooled liquid and leaves as a superheated vapor.
+The oxygen enters the BAHX as a subcooled liquid (or supercritical fluid) and leaves as a superheated vapor.
 Other BAHX uses in oxygen applications are not addressed, although incidents involving aluminum in oxygen service are discussed.